czephyr/dsereviews_docker/readme.md

 # DseReviews

-A webapp running at the domain [dsereviews.live](dsereviews.live), written in django, using postgres as db, nginx as a reverse-proxy, fully deployable in docker with a single command.
+A webapp running at the domain [dsereviews.live]([dsereviews.live](https://dsereviews.live)), written in django, using postgres as db, nginx as a reverse-proxy, fully deployable in docker with a single command.

 ### Docker dev environment deploy